Pangolin Photo Challenge 2025 logo

 Useful Video: Black and White editing with Janine – https://youtu.be/-wHe-orCUt0

-This round is a celebration of your best work from this year, showcasing the sheer diversity and beauty of the wildlife that graced our planet in 2023.
+This round is all about celebrating your best work from 2025, showcasing the beauty and diversity of the wildlife that graced our planet this year.

-In this round, we’re inviting you to submit your most compelling wildlife image taken during the year 2024.
-Whether it’s a tender moment between a mother and her cub, an explosive action shot of a predator on the hunt, an awe-inspiring bird in flight, or an intimate portrait of an elusive creature, we want to see your finest work that encapsulates the splendour of the natural world.
+We’re looking for your most compelling wildlife shot: whether it’s a touching moment between a mother and her young, an action-packed predator chase, an awe-inspiring bird in flight, or an intimate portrait of a rare animal.
+Whatever it is, we want to see the image that best captures the wonder of the natural world.

 Challenge Prizes Sponsored By….Us!